Pramod-Mudugulla/Salary_Analysis/README.md

 # **Salary Analysis**

 ## **Overview**
 This repository contains a Jupyter Notebook titled `Salary_analysis.ipynb`, which provides an in-depth analysis of salary data.
-The analysis aims to uncover trends, insights, and factors that influence salaries across various professions and demographics.
+The analysis aims to uncover trends, insights, and factors that influence salaries across various professions and demographics through graphical and numerical representation.

 ## **Contents**
 - **Salary_analysis.ipynb**: The main Jupyter Notebook containing all the analysis, visualizations, and findings.